Value your car

 S.No What to check How Purpose Red flag

-1 Panel paint consistency Torch at shallow angle along bodywork Detects repainted panels from accident repair Repainted panels reflect differently from factory finish
+1 Panel paint consistency Torch at shallow angle along bodywork Detects repainted panels Repainted panels reflect differently from factory finish

 2 Panel gaps Check bonnet, doors, boot lid Uneven gaps indicate structural repair Gaps inconsistent across panels

-5 Flood damage Check under seat rails, seat belt buckles, ECU area Detects flood or water submersion history Rust, water staining, muddy residue, musty smell
+5 Flood damage Check under seat rails, seat belt buckles, ECU area Detects submersion history Rust, water staining, muddy residue, musty smell

-6 Tyre wear pattern Check all four tyres Flags alignment or suspension problems Uneven wear across or within tyres
+6 Tyre wear pattern Check all four tyres Flags suspension or alignment problems Uneven wear across or within tyres

-8 Auxiliary / starter battery Find manufacture date on battery casing label Tells you when replacement is due Battery over 4–5 years old = replacement due (₹4,000–8,000)
+8 Auxiliary battery Find manufacture date on battery casing label Tells you when replacement is due Battery over 4–5 years old = ₹4,000–8,000 due

 How to check the auxiliary battery: Every petrol and diesel car has a 12V starter battery.
-Find the sticker or stamped code on the battery casing — it shows month and year of manufacture.
-A battery in Indian conditions typically lasts 3–5 years (heat degrades batteries faster).
-A battery approaching 4 years is a legitimate negotiation point — factor ₹4,000–8,000 into your offer.
-Also check the terminals for white or greenish crust (corrosion) — a sign of a battery near the end of its life or a charging system issue.
+Find the sticker or stamped code on the casing — it shows month and year of manufacture.
+Indian conditions mean most batteries last 3–5 years.
+A battery approaching 4 years is a legitimate negotiation point.
+Check the terminals too — white or greenish crust means corrosion and a battery near end of life.

-Use an independent mechanic — not the seller's contact: Ask an independent mechanic to carry out this inspection — not someone the seller recommends.
-The reason is straightforward: no conflict of interest, and no incentive to minimise what they find.
-Beyond neutrality, an experienced mechanic brings pattern recognition built from inspecting hundreds of cars — they know which repairs are routinely hidden on which models and can spot a factory panel versus a respray in seconds.
-The fee you pay for an inspection (₹1,500–3,000) is almost always a fraction of the first repair bill on a defective car.
+Use an independent mechanic — not the seller’s contact.
+No conflict of interest.
+Pattern recognition from hundreds of cars.
+The inspection fee (₹1,500–3,000) is almost always a fraction of the first repair bill on a defective car.
 It is the single best money you spend in the entire used car buying process.

 A clean history does not automatically mean a fair price.
 Once you have the full picture, check what similar cars are actually selling for.